allensphilip/NWS-PROJECTS-CLASSX/README.md

 # 🚨 Important Notice🚨

 Please check the students list for project aasignments.<br>
-If you have any problems facing with the projects please contact me<br>
+If you are facing any problems with the projects please contact me<br>
 **CONTACT ME HERE**:<br>
 **Whatsapp Number**: 9745363171<br>
 **Email:** allensphilip@gmail.com<br>